MOohTus/ODAMNet/docs/source/pages/approaches/Cytoscape.rst

 Network visualisation
 ================================

+Results can be visualise using network representation with Cytoscape [1]_.

+In this page, there is a tutorial step by step, to reproduce exactly the visualisation that you can find in the documentation.

 You can visualise network results using Cytoscape [1]_.
 Here, we describe the steps that we used to create network visualisations.

 .. _networkAMI: